 Why do I Need API Security if I Have a WAF and API Gateway?

-The web and mobile applications that your employees use are glued together by application programming interfaces (API).
+The web and mobile applications that your employees and customers use are glued together by application programming interfaces (APIs).
 The collaboration app on your phone “talks” to your collaboration system via APIs, allowing you to see who is online and message them.
-Your productivity, marketing automation, CRM and project tracking apps are all API-based.
-As organizations continue to expand their use of microservices and create new cloud-native applications, API usage will continue to explode.
+Your productivity, marketing automation, CRM, and project tracking apps are all API-based.
+As organizations expand their use of microservices and create new cloud-native applications, API usage continues to explode.
 In fact, every one of the over 142 billion app downloads are API-based.
-As a proof point, Gartner states that by 2023 over 50% of B2B transactions will be performed through real-time APIs versus traditional approaches.
+Gartner warns that by 2024, API abuses and related data breaches will nearly double.

 APIs – Loved by Developers and Attackers Alike

-In an analysis of more than 14 billion API-based application requests, researchers at Cequence Security found that APIs are the #1 target for malicious use, validated by the fact that 80% of ALL blocked attacks were API-based.
+In an analysis of 10s of billions (yes, with a ‘B’!) of API-based application requests, researchers at Cequence Security have found that APIs are the #1 target for malicious use, further validated by some recent stats.
+Consider:

 Designed for machine-to-machine interaction, APIs are the tool of choice for developers because each API includes all necessary commands, payload, and data to produce engaging user interactions.
 And therein lies the risk, the widespread use and the all-inclusive nature of APIs introduces a range of security challenges:

-• Unknown attack surface: Most organizations are unaware of how many shadow, hidden, deprecated, and 3rd-party APIs they have, leaving many unprotected.
+• Unknown attack surface: Most organizations are unaware of how many shadow, hidden, deprecated, and third-party APIs they have, leaving many unprotected.

 • New exploit opportunities: Developer errors, lack of best practices, or improper training can lead to vulnerabilities easily exploited by bad actors.